piku235/mobilus-gtw-client/README.md

 ## mobcli

-This library includes the **mobcli** tool — a command-line client for interacting with the Mobilus Cosmo GTW device.
+A command-line client for interacting with the Mobilus Cosmo GTW and it's also a good usage example of this library.
-See the [mobcli](tools/mobcli) for more details about the command-line client.
+See the [mobcli repository](https://github.com/piku235/mobcli) for more details.

 ## Basic usage